All Episodes

 They're buying this Messiah gig that I've created.

-And he is a he's a creature.
+And he's a creature.

 Creepy.

-It's very, it's very it's creepy.
+It's very, it's very, it's creepy.

 Very singular.